Since I don't focus on it in my blog: here's a list of culture shocks I've had in Gana!

 Not a culture shock, but the weather and day to night rythm?

-The humidity, the dusty, dirty air, the hotness and burning sun.
+The humidity, the dusty, smoggy air, the hotness and burning sun.
 Even though I knew, I start to realize more and more how hard it hits me, especially at noon.
 Also the day ends and starts early, sun is down at 6pm every day.
 I'm not made for this enforced healthy schedule.

 Toilet paper